Automotive to China

 - It is a worthwhile to establish contact with Austrade at an early stage of your market strategy.
 Austrade has an experienced team of BDM’s dealing with the Chinese auto industry.

 The automotive industry globally has been an early adopter of e-commerce and online marketing; however, auto-related e-business in China is just starting.
-Online sales of new cars are still a new business model.
+Online sales of new cars is still a new business model.
 Physical transactions are still the most common method of car sales due to the undeveloped nature of the online payment system and the difficulties associated with establishing the business credentials of some companies in China.
-However, we have found that online sales on Taobao have been increasing rapidly with 12 478 units being sold through the website in 2013 and 37 117 units sold in 2014.
+We have found that online sales on Taobao have been increasing rapidly with 12,478 units being sold through the website in 2013 and 37,117 units sold in 2014.
+And on 11 Nov 2016, over 100,000 units were sold as part of Singles’ Day promotions.

 Links and industry contacts